 Students at Activate Learning’s Guildford College are celebrating today after collecting their successful GCSE exam results.

-Many of the college’s GCSE students are learners who resit maths, English or both, to continue in education or progress their career.
+Many of the college’s GCSE students are learners who need to retake maths, English or both, in order to continue in education or progress their career.

 Cheri Ashby, Deputy Chief Executive of Activate Learning, said: